 Because my goal was a cold salad, I boiled my potatoes and allowed them to cool completely before cutting and adding them to the salad.

-Baby potatoes, because they are smaller, take less time to cook than typical potatoes.
+Because they are smaller, baby potatoes take less time to cook than typical potatoes.
 For that reason, I only had to cook them for 15 minutes.

 However, one suggestion is to make sure the potatoes you use are about the same size to prevent different cooking times.
 For instance, these potatoes only took 15 minutes to boil before draining them and rinsing them in cold water to stop cooking.